You belong here.

 How my integrative approach wove together with the threads of many lineages

-Out of the love of helping people I founded and ran the small non-profit the Artist Volunteer Center to help artists volunteer in socially-conscious causes by supporting their artwork through grants, residencies, and shows.
+Out of the love of helping people I founded and ran the small non-profit the Artist Volunteer Center from 2014-2017 to help artists volunteer in socially-conscious causes by supporting their artwork through grants, residencies, and shows.
 This work allowed me to address systemic trauma in communities while supporting artists and artwork that did not fall into the conventional capitalistic gallery system.
 Throughout this time I was drawn most to the mental health and wellness of the artists and communities I was working with more than the artwork they were making, and felt called to become a therapist.

 At Brooklyn College I did my clinical internship at a psychoanalytic institute and had a close relationship with my supervisor, the late great Len Weiner, an ego psychologist and master of working with resistance.
 I learned many tools with the psychoanalytic approach but also saw its shortcomings, and was compelled to not simply work in a mind-oriented approach (let alone one with antiquated and at times problematic ideals at its core).